 The government does not always have to issue a cure notice before issuing a termination for default, also referred to as a termination for cause.
 Instead, the government may terminate if justified.

 Under FAR Part 52.249-8(a)(l)(i), the government is not mandated to issue a cure notice before termination.
 However, if performance is endangering the progress of the contract according to the terms and conditions, except for a delivery schedule deadline, the government contracting agency must issue a cure notice.
 See FAR part 49.402.

-However, if performance is endangering the progress of the contract according to the terms and conditions, except for a delivery schedule deadline, the government contracting agency must issue a cure notice.
-See FAR part 49.402.
+However, if performance is endangering the progress of the contract according to the terms and conditions, except for a delivery schedule deadline, the government contracting agency must issue a FAR cure notice.
+See FAR 49.402.
 Get information about converting a termination for default into one for convenience.

-This rule applies when the contracting gratuitously allows the contractor a cure period.
-The reason behind the cure notice rule is for the contracting officer to consider a contractor’s steps taken to remedy delinquent performance during the entire cure period.
+This rule applies when the contracting officer gratuitously allows the contractor a cure period.
+The reason behind the notice to cure letter rule is for the contracting officer to consider a contractor’s steps taken to remedy delinquent performance during the entire cure period.

-- If the gratuitous (not mandatory) cure notice is offered, then the CO must wait until the cure period ends.
+- If the gratuitous (not mandatory) cure notice is offered, the CO must wait until the cure period ends.